HexHive/dis-cover/README.md

 dis-cover /bin/gold
 ```

-This will create a `reconstructed` elf file in your directory.
+This will create a `reconstructed` elf file in your current directory.
 This binary will contain symbols and dwarf information describing the classes and hierarchies that dis-cover was able to find.

 ### Run the case studies